 - .AIF Accountant’s audit duplicate (import file) Accountant’s duplicate Import File.
 Made when Accountant’s duplicate is sent out; to be utilized for bringing into client’s company file.

 - .BDB Timer Extension file.
-An Extension file made when the client backs uptime data in the QuickBooks Pro Timer.
+An Extension file is made when the client backs uptime data in the QuickBooks Pro Timer.

 - .BMP Windows Bitmap file These files contain bitmapped pictures utilized by QuickBooks.